hydroframe/subsettools/paper/paper.md

 **Barrier 3**: Groundwater models require a very long initialization known as ‘spinup’ to develop a steady state groundwater configuration.
 This has to be completed before any transient simulations are run and can require significant computational resources.

-**Solution**: Because we have already developed steady state conditions at the national level for CONUS1 and CONUS2 (Maxwell et al., 2015; Yang et al., 2023), users of `SubsetTools` can start from a pre-initialized groundwater configuration.
+**Solution**: Because we have already developed steady state conditions at the national level for CONUS1 and CONUS2 [@RN257; @RN352], users of `SubsetTools` can start from a pre-initialized groundwater configuration.
 Thus they can skip the spin up step and directly run their model.

 3. Groundwater models require a very long initialization known as ‘spinup’ to develop a steady state groundwater configuration.
 This has to be completed before any transient simulations are run.
 Because we have already developed steady state conditions at the national level, users of `SubsetTools` can skip this step and go straight to running their model.